 At Farmer Law PC, we offer world-class communication and responsiveness to all of our clients and our comprehensive approach can simplify even the most complicated of visa programs.
 Regardless of how large or small your job is, we have the workforce solution for you.

-Kyle has a passion for teaching.
-He discovered this passion while working for Kaplan Test Prep as he finished his Political Science degree at Texas A&M University.
-He has carried this passion throughout his legal career, teaching clients as he helps them to find and understand legal pathways out of labor bottlenecks.
+Kyle has a passion for teaching—one he discovered while working for Kaplan Test Prep as he completed his Political Science degree at Texas A&M University.
+He has carried this passion throughout his legal career, taking pride in helping clients understand the legal and strategic pathways that remove labor bottlenecks and unlock new opportunities for their businesses.

-With one baby boy, three young daughters, and counting, Kyle enjoys spending time with his family on their property in the country, riding four-wheelers, hunting, and raising hogs.
+A proud father of five children—one boy and four young daughters—Kyle enjoys spending time with his family on their property in the Texas Hill Country, riding four-wheelers, hunting, and exploring.

 Add New $1,000 Parole Fee: What does it mean for Parole Applicants?
 As part of the One Big Beautiful Bill Act, the Department of Homeland Security (DHS) will begin charging a $1,000 fee to individuals who are granted parole into the U.S., with limited exceptions.
 The new fee will be effective starting October 16, 2025….